 What factors influence concrete strength?

-The mix design, water-cement ratio, environmental conditions, and optimal mixing time are factors that influence concrete strength.
-Managing these factors carefully is crucial to ensure the development of strong and durable concrete.
+Factors like mix design, water-cement ratio, environmental conditions, and optimal mixing time influence concrete strength.
+Careful management of these factors is crucial to developing strong and durable concrete.

 What are some advancements in Ultra High-Performance Concrete (UHPC)?